-Another relatively unknown case is an AR(2) model observed subject to white noise errors, whose parameters are estimated on the basis of first and second moments of the data.
+Another relatively unknown case is an AR(2) model observed subject to white noise (WN) errors, whose parameters are estimated on the basis of first and second moments of the data.
 When the latent AR(2) process is in fact an AR(1), its second AR root becomes first-order underidentified.
 Intuitively, the problem is that in a neighbourhood of the true value, the AR(2)+WN model is first-order equivalent to an ARMA(1,1)+WN model, whose parameters are only set identified.
-In this case, though, a reparametrisation which relies on the $\pm$ square root of the second AR root, as in Rotnitzky et al (2000)), restores standard $\sqrt{T}$ (half) Gaussian asymptotics (see Fiorentini and Sentana (2016)).
+In this case, though, a reparametrisation which relies on the \pm square root of the second AR root, as in Rotnitzky et al (2000), restores standard \sqrt{T} (half) Gaussian asymptotics (see Fiorentini and Sentana (2016) for details, and Amengual, Bei and Sentana (2024) for related examples).

 In this paper, in contrast, I am particularly interested in more subtle situations in which underidentification depends on parts of the data generating process (DGP) which are not necessarily specified by the moment conditions (1).
-In those cases, the relationship between the two observationally equivalent solutions $\beta$ and $\beta^$ or the conditions that lead to a singular expected Jacobian cannot simply be inferred from the true values of certain model parameters.
+In those cases, the relationship between the two observationally equivalent solutions α and α^ or the conditions that lead to a singular expected Jacobian cannot simply be inferred from the true values of certain model parameters.

-As in Arellano, Hansen and Sentana (2012), it is convenient to study separately nonlinear in parameters but linear in variables models of the form $f(x,\beta) = \Psi(x)\phi(\beta)$ , where $\phi(\beta)$ is a non-linear continuously differentiable function, and fundamentally non-linear models, in which no such separation of data and parameters is possible.
+As in Arellano, Hansen and Sentana (2012), it is convenient to study separately non-linear in parameters but linear in variables models of the form $f(x,\alpha) = \Psi(x)\phi(\alpha)$, where $\phi(\alpha)$ is a non-linear continuously differentiable function, and fundamentally non-linear models, in which no such separation of data and parameters is possible.
+Although the general theory that I develop in section 4 applies to non-linear in parameters but linear in variable models too, these have the advantage that the numerical separation of the solutions is easier to achieve.

-I will illustrate my proposed inference procedures with an example for each class:
+In subsequent sections, I will illustrate my proposed inference procedures with two empirically relevant examples: (i) production functions, and (ii) dynamic panel data.
+In addition, I consider a non-linear dynamic regression model for discrete data in Appendix A.

-- 1. A dynamic panel data model, - 2.
-A non-linear dynamic regression model for discrete data.
+For computational reasons, I systematically employ the optimal Continuously Updated estimators (CUE) introduced by Hansen, Heaton and Yaron (1994).
+Thus, assuming $f(x;\alpha)$ constitutes a martingale difference sequence, I can compute the CUE criterion by regressing 1 on $f(x;\alpha)$ with an OLS routine which is robust to potential singularities in the covariance matrix of the influence functions, as in Peñaranda and Sentana (2012).
+Although CUE is computationally more demanding and requires a rather careful exploration of the parameter space, it is numerically invariant to normalisations, reparametrisations and parameter-dependent linear transformations of the moment conditions, which proves particularly useful in the context of underidentifed models.
+In principle, though, other single-step GMM methods such as Empirical

-For computational reasons, I systematically employ the optimal Continuously Updated GMM estimators (CUE) introduced by Hansen, Heaton and Yaron (1994).
-Thus, assuming $f(x;\beta)$ constitutes a martingale difference sequence, I can compute the CU-GMM criterion by regressing 1 on $f(x;\beta)$ with an OLS routine which is robust to potential singularities in the covariance matrix of the influence functions, as in Peñaranda and Sentana (2012).
-Although CUE is computationally more demanding, it is numerically invariant to normalisations, reparametrisations and parameter-dependent linear transformations of the moment conditions, which proves particularly useful in the context of underidentifed models.
-In principle, though, other single-step GMM methods such as Empirical Likelihood or Exponentially Tilted could also be entertained.
+Likelihood or Exponentially Tilted could also be entertained.